jhorey/ferry/docs/sources/examples/openmpi.rst

 containers:

 - Two Gluster data nodes (sometimes called a "brick")
-- Two OpenMPI compute nodes
+- Two Open MPI compute nodes
 - A Linux client

 Now that the environment is created, let's interact with it by connecting to the Linux client.